wp-plugins/travel-routes/README.txt

 Then there is a widget, which is in fact the map.
 This map is in SVG format, and react to different actions (hover on posts and terms links...).
 You can edit its colors as well.

 I still have many things to improve as this is one of my main projects those days.
-Any contributor is welcome, and most of all I need feedback.
+Any contributor is welcome, and most of all: <a href="http://webmaestro.fr/blog/travel-routes-wordpress-plugin/">I need feedback</a>.

 Enjoy folks.